quintel/merit/README.md

     load_fraction = capacity used / maximum capacity

 For the participants that are cheaper than the price setting participant, the load_fraction is equal to 1.
 For the price setting participant this load_fraction is generally lower than 1, since only a fraction of its maximum capacity is needed to meet the demand.
 For the participants that are more expensive than the price setting participant, the load_fraction is equal to 0.

 ### For each LoadCurvePoint

 * price
-* demand
+* demand load

 #### Price

 The price is equal to the `marginal_costs` of the participant that is highest up the merit order + 1.
 This is the price of electricity at that point in time.

-#### Demand
+#### Demand load

-The demand is the value of the demand curve at this particular point in time (MW).
+The demand load is defined by the load profile for the total_demand, and is the number at this particular point in time.
+Unit: MW.

 ### For each Participant